Sexual Development at All Ages

 Help your child understand sex and sexual development and that it can be a normal, healthy, and enjoyable part of life and relationships.

 What do we mean when we say sexual development?
-At Defend Innocence, we spend a lot of time on research to make sure we address the most important aspects of healing from child sexual abuse.
+At Saprea, we spend a lot of time on research to make sure we address the most important aspects of healing from child sexual abuse.
 Our approach to sexual development, and how it relates to the prevention of or recovery from child sexual abuse, includes:

 Stages of development